 The non-quantifiable IRS mileage rate and its inequities

-Exacerbating the trust problem is the reimbursement disparities created by the IRS rate.
+Exacerbating the trust problem are the reimbursement disparities created by the federal mileage rate.

 Let’s look at two employees that live next door to each other, drive the same vehicle, and are both reimbursed using the IRS mileage rate: